The South-wind brings

 And every inch of garden ground

 Paced by the blessed feet around,

 Whereinto he loved to look.

-Step the meek birds where erst they ranged,
+Step the meek fowls where erst they ranged;

 On that shaded day,